Neal Creighton Sr.

 Neal Creighton Sr. (July 11, 1930 - September 15, 2020) was a retired major general of the United States Army who led the 3rd Squadron, 11th Armored Cavalry Regiment during the 1968 Tet Offensive in the Vietnam War.
 Creighton was also the CEO and president of The Robert R. McCormick Tribune Foundation from 1986 to 1999.

+Creighton's son, Neal Creighton Jr., is an entrepreneur.